QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Preliminaries and Building Blocks

-\item[-] ${\{0,1\} \as \lrs.\link(e_\id, \sigma, \sigma', m, m', \mathsf{R}, \mathsf{R}')}$: Given $e_\id$, signatures ($\sigma, \sigma')$ on messages ($m, m'$), and public key lists ($\mathsf{R}, \mathsf{R}'$), it returns $1$ if linked, $0$ otherwise. \end{itemize} \end{definition} We adopt a PQ secure event-oriented LRS scheme \cite{xue2024efficient} built from a hash function and Signature of Knowledge (SoK) primitives (e.g., STARK-based SoK (ethSTARK)~\cite{team2021ethstark}) with offline/online signing and verification.
-The signer proves in zero knowledge that (i) their public key is a leaf in a Merkle tree over the ring, and (ii) the tag is correctly computed from the secret key and event-id.
-Verification checks the event-id, Merkle root, and tag consistency.
-Linkability is enforced by matching tags across signatures sharing the same event-id.
+We adopt a PQ secure event-oriented LRS scheme \cite{xue2024efficient} built from a hash function and Signature of Knowledge (SoK) primitives (e.g., STARK-based SoK (ethSTARK)~\cite{team2021ethstark}) with offline/online signing and verification.
+The signer proves in zero knowledge that (i) their public key is a leaf in a Merkle tree over the ring, and (ii) the tag is correctly computed from the secret key and event ID.
+Verification checks the event ID, Merkle root, and tag consistency.
+Linkability is enforced by matching tags across signatures sharing the same event ID.